-- HyperText Markup Language is the language used to describe and define the content of a Web page in a well-structured format.
+- HyperText Markup Language (HTML) is used to describe and define the content of a webpage.

-- Cascading Style Sheets (CSS) are used to describe the appearance of Web content.
+- Cascading Style Sheets (CSS) are used to describe the appearance or presentation of content on a webpage.

 - Web APIs

-- Mathematical Markup Language makes it possible to display complex mathematical equations and syntax.
+- Mathematical Markup Language (MathML) lets you display complex mathematical equations and syntax.

 - Learning web development

-- Developing Web Applications
+- Developing web applications